 • Other aid received

 Most aid awarded is need-based – meaning the student must show financial need as defined above.
-However, there are some types of aid, such as a Federal Stafford Unsubsidized Loan, Federal PLUS Loan, or Private Loans, that can be used to assist in covering the EFC (Expected Family Contribution).
+However, there are some types of aid, such as a Federal Direct Subsidized or Unsubsidized Loan, Federal Direct PLUS Loan, or Private Loans, that can be used to assist in covering the EFC (Expected Family Contribution).

 Grants Are Awarded Before Loans

 Before awarding federal student loans, eligible students are awarded scholarships and grants.
 If a student rejects or reduces a loan, we cannot increase grants to make up the difference.

 Additional Options – Federal Direct PLUS Loans and Private/Alternative Loans

 Federal PLUS Loans (Federal Direct Parent PLUS Loan for undergraduates) and Private/Alternative Loans are not initially awarded to students.

 If the student's financial circumstances change and he or she is approved for a Special Circumstances Appeal, we will review the student's eligibility and awards and make appropriate adjustments.
 On the other hand, a student can delay or lose aid by missing deadlines or failing to meet other requirements.

 A Student's aid could be delayed, reduced, or cancelled if:

 The student's Master Promissory Note is not completed (typically a first-time IUPUI borrower)